jjperezaguinaga/mimc-fast/mimc-fast/readme.md

 Remember to pause the built in miner if you're running it on the same machine as the game client or theyll just fight eachother.

-If its taking too much performance from the rest of your desktop experience you can try running with limited cores `RAYON_NUM_THREADS=4 cargo run`